zendframework/zend-diactoros/README.md

 });
 ```

-Typically, the `listen` callback will be an error handler, and can expect to receive the error as its argument.
+Typically, the `listen` callback will be an error handler, and can expect to
+receive the request, response, and error as its arguments (though the error may
+be null).

 API
 ---